Table of Contents

 Teachers

-- Qualification for appointment of teachers to be laid down by academic authority authorized by Central Government
+- Qualification for appointment of teachers to be laid down by academic authority authorized by the Central Government

-- Lays down academic responsibilities of teachers
+- Lays down the academic responsibilities of teachers

 - Prohibits private tuition by teachers